The sissy squat is a severe misnomer, possibly being a purposeful ironic name in the same sense as you might call a tiny guy 'Big Geoff'.

 Another great feature is the large non-slip footplate.
 The plate will enable you to exercise without worrying about slipping.
 Also, the plate can hold heavy athletes without wobbling.

-Sissy squat machine for sale is available for anyone willing to try sissy squat and also for those who want to build their muscle.
+These Leg Machines is available for anyone willing to try sissy squat and also for those who want to build their muscle.